New Surface Pro vs Surface Pro 4: How does the new Surface Pro compare to the current hybrid king, the Surface Pro 4? We take a look.

 Weeks after unveiling its new Surface Laptop, Microsoft has just taken the wraps of a new hybrid which it’s calling the “new Surface Pro”.
 The company has had great success with its line of 2-in-1s, and it looks like it’s made some significant improvements this time around.

-With the Surface Pro 4 already an impressive machine, what has Microsoft done here to up its game, and will it be worth upgrading for those who’ve already shelled out for the Pro 4?
+With the Surface Pro 4 and Surface Pro 6 already impressive machines, what has Microsoft done here to up its game, and will it be worth upgrading for those who’ve already shelled out for the Pro 4?
 It’s early days, and with spec information still coming in, we’re unable to say for sure.
 But we do know quite a bit about the new device, so here’s an early comparison:

 Related: Best tablet